hestonhamilton/tindarr/docs/reverse-proxy.md

 # Reverse Proxy Configuration

-Running MovieMatch behind an existing HTTP reverse proxy lets you reuse TLS certificates and expose a single domain.
+Running Tindarr behind an existing HTTP reverse proxy lets you reuse TLS certificates and expose a single domain.
 The frontend and backend both speak HTTP/WebSocket, so any modern proxy (Nginx, Caddy, Traefik, HAProxy, Apache) works once headers are configured.

 ## Requirements